SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 `gene_pos_dict`

-The keys in this dictionary are all gene names and the values is a list with the following information:
+The keys in this dictionary are all gene names and each value is a list with the following information:

 1. Chromosome where the gene is positioned
 2. Start basepair for the gene